 Many drivers these days prefer leasing their vehicle.
 If the lease term stays within the factory warranty term, then extended coverage might not be needed.
 But many leaseholders are extending their terms longer than ever.
 There’s been a recent 18 percent rise in long term leases, and nearly a quarter of all auto lease contracts are over three years old.
 In these cases, an extended warranty can deflect high repair costs.

 Leasing a car for more than three years?
 Your factory warranty might be expired.
-Get a free extended warranty quote from CARCHEX today.
+Get a free vehicle protection plan quote from CARCHEX today.

 Leasing And Extended Warranties

 If you lease a new car, the factory warranty covers any mechanical repair not due to accident, abuse, or normal wear-and-tear.
 The factory warranty is a coverage plan provided by the original manufacturer of the car (Ford, BMW, Toyota, etc.).

 Once the factory warranty expires, all repairs are paid for out of your pocket.
 Some drivers erroneously assume that leasing automatically provides vehicle protection as well.
 But lease and warranty terms are completely independent of each other.